srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. Save the **Program.cs** file.

-## Add Code to Synchronize Device Twin Settings for the Device
+#### Task 2: Add Code to Synchronize Device Twin Settings for the Device

 1. Return to the Visual Studio Code instance that is running the **cheesecavedevice** app.